Download the Multimedia Journalism Major Handout (PDF)

 “I came to Franklin College wanting to be a professional writer, and left with the skills to make it happen.
 The journalism program helped make my dream a reality. ” – Travis Braun Class of 2010, Writer/Executive Producer, Disney Channel

-Pulliam School of Journalism students have competed in professional divisions of the Society for Professional Journalist contests and have won six years in a row.
+Pulliam School of Journalism students have competed in professional divisions of the Society for Professional Journalist contests and have won seven years in a row.